NifraWahaj/RideIntelligenceAPI/README.md

 Unit tests cover all 4 anomaly detection rules, score normalization, and clean ride cases.
 Integration tests cover the full ride lifecycle including anomaly detection via MockMvc.

 ---

-## Design Decisions

-**Why rule-based detection instead of ML?**
-For a portfolio project, a transparent rule-based engine is more appropriate than a black-box model — it's easier to explain, test, and tune.
-In production, these rules would serve as a baseline layer alongside a trained classifier on historical labeled data.

-**Why H2 for dev?**
-Zero-config setup means anyone can clone and run immediately.
-Switch to PostgreSQL for production by updating `application.properties`.

-**Why DTOs instead of exposing entities directly?**
-Follows clean architecture — entities and API contracts evolve independently.
-Prevents over-fetching and accidental exposure of internal fields.

----